Diana Dors: Personal life

 In 1949, while filming Diamond City, she had a relationship with businessman Michael Caborn-Waterfield, who later founded the Ann Summers chain, which he named after a former girlfriend.
 During the short relationship, Dors became pregnant, but Caborn-Waterfield paid for a back-street abortion, which took place on a kitchen table in Battersea.
-The relationship continued for a time, before Dors met Dennis Hamilton Gittins on the set of Lady Godiva Rides Again, with whom she had a second abortion in 1951.
+The relationship continued for a time, before Dors met Dennis Hamilton Gittins on the set of Lady Godiva Rides Again, and while with him she had a second abortion in 1951.

-It is said that Dors became a close friend of Ruth Ellis, the last woman to be hanged in Britain, after Ellis had a bit part in Lady Godiva Rides Again.
+Dors is said to have become a close friend of Ruth Ellis, the last woman to be hanged in Britain, after Ellis had a bit part in Lady Godiva Rides Again.
 However, Dors never mentioned having known Ellis, either in interviews or in her memoirs.
-Through her husband Hamilton, Dors was close friends with the notorious Kray twins and their mother Violet.
+Through her husband Hamilton, Dors was close friends with the notorious Kray twins and their mother, Violet.

 Parties

-During her relationship with Hamilton, and until a few months before her death, Dors regularly held adult parties at her home.
+During her relationship with Hamilton and until a few months before her death, Dors regularly held adult parties at her home.
 There, a number of celebrities, amply supplied with alcohol and drugs, mixed with young starlets against a background of both softcore and hardcore porn films.
 Dors gave all her guests full access to the entire house; her son Jason Lake later alleged in various media interviews and publications that she had equipped it with 8 mm movie cameras.
 The young starlets were made aware of the arrangements and were allowed to attend for free in return for making sure that their celebrity partners performed in bed at the right camera angles.
 Dors later enjoyed watching the films, keeping an archive of the best performances.

 Dors became an early subject of the "celebrity exposé" tabloids, appearing regularly in the News of the World.
 In large part, she brought this notoriety upon herself.
 In desperate need of cash after her separation from Hamilton in 1958, she gave an interview in which she described their lives and the adult group parties in full, frank detail.
 The interview was serialised in the tabloid for 12 weeks, followed by an extended six-week series of sensational stories, creating negative publicity.
 Subsequently, the Archbishop of Canterbury Geoffrey Fisher denounced Dors as a "wayward hussy".

 However, other mainstream news media, on television and film, were unwilling to repeat the stories until well after Dors' death.
 This was in part because of her popularity, and also partly because of who was attending the parties.
 Her former lover and party guest Bob Monkhouse later commented in an interview after Dors' death, "The awkward part about an orgy, is that afterwards you're not too sure who to thank."